Skip to main content

 Oklahomans don’t have to be left in the dark when the lights go out during a wildfire or other emergency.

-“Treat power outages like any other potential emergency by doing as much advanced preparation and planning as possible,” said Gina Peek, Oklahoma State University Extension housing and consumer specialist.
+“Treat power outages like any other potential emergency by doing as much advanced preparation and planning as possible,” said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.
 “Knowing ahead of time what to do and where to go will help you better manage during and after a power failure.”

 Start by assembling or restocking an emergency preparedness kit with important supplies such as nonperishable food, a can opener, water, a flashlight, extra batteries, cash and first-aid medical supplies.